Aiven-Labs/opensearch-migration-examples/README.md

 # OpenSearch Migration Examples

-This repository will provide examples for migrating native Elasticsearch clients to the OpenSearch equivilant.
+This repository will provide examples for migrating native Elasticsearch clients to the OpenSearch equivalent.

 ## Java / SpringBoot

-Testing show that this is a minimal change.
+Testing shows that this is a minimal change.
 Install the new dependency, and change the `import` statements.

 See this commit diff as an example change: [java-client-migration/src/main/java/.../Application.java](https://github.com/aiven/opensearch-migration-examples/commit/7453d659c06b234ae7f28f801a074e459c2f31c8)